WD Elements Shucking 8.0TB HDD (WD80EMZZ)

 Room temperature 16°C

-In my setup, I found that these hard drives can get quite warm, sometimes reaching temperatures around 50°C when they're still in their cases.
+In my setup, I found that these hard drives can get quite warm, sometimes reaching temperatures around 50°C when they are still in their cases.

 To better manage the heat, I decided to take the drives out of their original enclosures—a process known as 'shucking'.

-Helium-filled drives are popular because they naturally run cooler, but with my shucked drives and the added fans, I’ve managed to keep the heat at bay effectively.
+Helium-filled drives are popular because they naturally run cooler; however, with my shucked drives and the added fans, I’ve managed to keep the heat at bay effectively.

-It's worth noting that despite the drives running hotter than I'd like when encased, once removed and with proper cooling, they perform reliably even under the stress of constant use.
+It is worth noting that despite the drives running hotter than I would like when encased, once removed and with proper cooling, they perform reliably even under the stress of constant use.

 Conclusion

-After using the first eight drives non-stop for four months, they're still going strong.
+After using the first eight drives non-stop for four months, they are still going strong.

-The only real issue is the heat, but that's manageable, especially with extra cooling.
-Plus, getting 8TB of storage for around €100 is a deal I'm happy with.
+The only real issue is the heat, but that is manageable, especially with extra cooling.
+Plus, acquiring 8TB of storage for around €100 is a deal I am happy with.

-They do slow down as they get more full, dropping to about 80MB/s, but that's not a big problem for me.
+They do slow down as they become fuller, with speeds dropping to about 80MB/s, but that is not a significant problem for me.

-I hope this makes it easier for anyone else looking for info on these drives!
+I hope this information makes it easier for anyone else looking for details on these drives!